miticalex/markdown/gracenoteSwig.md

 After a few days of battling with those problems I couldn't realize the difference between wrapping my examples and `musicid_file_trackid`, because I really made completely analogous examples.
 At leaat I thought so...

-S I tried   to wrap `musicid_file_albumid` to see if I would encounter the same problems..
+To gain a better grasp of what and where the problem is I tried  to wrap `musicid_file_albumid` to see if I would encounter the same problems..

-- ##### Wrapping `musicid_file_albumid`
+### 4.4.
+Wrapping `musicid_file_albumid`

-    ---
 As `musicid_file_album_id` and `musicid_file_tracid` used the functions with the same names and arguments, I divided `main.c` using the same pattern, and just coppied the content of `musicid_file_trackid` to `musicid_file_albumid`.

 The problem remained the same..
 So I had to realize what was the difference between the functions from my examples and the functions wrote in `gnsdk.h` samples, and I realized the only difference was that `gnsdk.h` functions were `static`..
 As it was not relevant the behavior if the functions were `static` or not, I decided to simple remove the `static` keyword from function declaration and definition, both in `.c` and `.i` files:

 ```
 ...